Dirac's formalism for time-dependent Hamiltonian systems in the extended phase space: Discussion

 \section{Discussion}

-Plenty of physical systems are modeled with time-dependent Hamiltonians and this time-dependency can turn very difficult the study of such systems.
-In this realm, the Lewis invariant can be used to solve the equations at both, the classical and the quantum description.
-Of particular importance is the analysis of the Lewis invariant in the extended phase space where it is obtained via a canonical transformation.
-In this work, we applied Dirac's method for constrained time-dependent Hamiltonian systems and showed that the Lewis invariant is a gauge invariant in the extended phase space.

-We also showed that the quantum phase relating the Feynman propagator of the time-dependent Hamiltonian $H$ with the Feynman propagator obtained with the Lewis invariant $I$, is given by the boundary term resulting from the canonical transformation in the extended phase space.
+Plenty of physical systems are modeled with time-dependent Hamiltonians.
+This time-dependence makes the study of such systems very difficult .
+In this realm, the Lewis invariant can be used to solve the equations in both the classical and the quantum descriptions.
+The Lewis invariant analysis on the extended phase space is of particular importance, and it can be obtained via a canonical transformation in this space.
+In this work, we applied Dirac's method for constrained systems to time-dependent Hamiltonians and showed that the Lewis invariant is directly a gauge-invariant in the extended phase space.
+We also showed that the quantum phase relating the Feynman propagator of the time-dependent Hamiltonian $H$ with the Feynman propagator obtained with the Lewis invariant $I$ is given by the boundary term resulting from the canonical transformation of the extended phase~space.

-To do so, in Section \ref{EPSForm} we summarized the main aspects of the Dirac's method within the extended phase space formalism with coordinates $(\tilde{q}, \tilde{t}, p, p_{\tilde{t}})$.
-We obtained the first class constraint $\phi$ given by (\ref{Constraint}) which results from the reparametrization invariance of the action (\ref{GAction}).
-The Dirac brackets are the canonical relations to be used in the canonical quantization of this system and emerge after fixing the gauge $\lambda =\frac{(t_2 - t_1)}{(\tau_2 - \tau_1)}$.
+To do so, in Section \ref{EPSForm}, we summarized the main aspects of the Dirac's formalism within the extended phase space with coordinates $(\tilde{q}, \tilde{t}, p, p_{\tilde{t}})$.
+We obtained the first-class constraint $\phi$ given by~(\ref{Constraint}), which results from the reparametrization invariance of the action (\ref{GAction}).
+The Dirac brackets are the canonical relations to be used in the canonical quantization of this system and emerge after fixing the gauge with Lagrange multiplier $\lambda =1$.

-In Section \ref{CTEPS}, we studied the canonical transformation (\ref{CTEPhaseS}), which is a generalization of the Struckmeier transformation \cite{struckmeier2002canonical}.
-We showed that imposing the energy conservation law in the new variables results in the equations given in (\ref{EnergyCL}).
-These equations admit solutions in which the mass of the system in the new variables can be considered as a function of the coordinate $Q$, that it to say, $m_0(Q)$.
+In Section \ref{CTEPS}, we studied the canonical transformation (\ref{CTEPhaseS}) which is a generalization of the Struckmeier transformation \cite{struckmeier2002canonical}.
+We showed that imposing the energy conservation law in the new variables gives rise to the equations (\ref{EnergyCL}).
+These equations admit solutions in which the mass of the system in the new variables can be considered as a function of the coordinate $Q$, that is, $m_0(Q)$.
 We restrict this work only to the case in which $m_0$ is constant.
 This leads to a generalization of the Lewis invariant (\ref{NEWHamil}) obtained by \cite{struckmeier2002canonical}.
-In addition, this proves that more general invariants can be attributed to the Hamiltonian $H(q,p,t)$ when the situation $m_0(Q)$ is considered.
+Moreover, this proves that more general invariants can be attributed to the Hamiltonian $H(q,p,t)$ when the situation $m_0(Q)$ is considered.